TBLFIX

 -typesFile that maps type names to physical types.
 See below for the format.

-TBLFIX also reformats the SQL code and changes names as we will detail in just a few moments.
+TBLFIX also reformats the SQL code and changes names as detailed below.

 Reformatting and Renaming